Rinsing and brushing teeth with xylitol sugar

 Also see Buying xylitol sugar from non-GMO/GMO-free sources/not made from corn in China and Are there any safety issues with xylitol?.

 Where can I buy xylitol in all confidence on the internet?
 I couldn't find a store in my city which sells this product.

 There are a great number of sellers on the internet and many of them use various labels showing their trustworthiness such as the www.trustedshops.com label.
-If you don't have confidence in those either, I would use huge platforms such as Amazon or Ebay.
-Should you decide to buy from the former, please do your shopping via Healing Teeth Naturally's Amazon partner links to simultaneously support this site at no extra cost to you.
-With the big platforms, you shouldn't have to worry at all about money back guarantee in case you want to return your purchase.
+If you don't have confidence in those either, I would use huge platforms such as Ebay.

 As regards xylitol quality, see Are all xylitols created equal or are there differences in quality, Which xylitol grain size (large crystals or powdered sugar) is the best choice, and Buying xylitol sugar from non-GMO/GMO-free sources/not made from corn in China.

-2 See Tooth extractions/pulling teeth: potential health risks and dangers for reasons to avoid tooth extractions.
+2 See Pulling teeth: possible health dangers for reasons to avoid tooth extractions.